by Susan Flantzer

 Ferdinand and Maria Leopoldine had one son.
 Sadly, the childbirth was very difficult and 17-year-old Maria Leopoldine died on August 19, 1649.
 She was interred in the Imperial Crypt at the Capuchin Church in Vienna.

 On April 30, 1651, Ferdinand III married Eleonora Gonzaga of Mantua, daughter of Carlo III Gonzaga, Duke of Nevers and his wife and cousin Maria Gonzaga, reigning Duchess of Montferrat.
-Eleonora was the great-niece and namesake of Ferdinand’s stepmother, the second wife of his father Ferdinand II, who was also named Eleonora Gonzaga.
+Eleonora was the great-niece and namesake of Ferdinand’s stepmother, the second wife of his father Ferdinand II, also named Eleonora Gonzaga.

 Ferdinand and Eleonora had four children but only two survived childhood.